linsalrob/SRA_Metadata/README.md

 cat metagenomes.txt | xargs -i jq -r "try .RUN[].IDENTIFIERS.PRIMARY_ID" json/{}.json > metagenome_runs.txt
 ```

-[In this command, we cat the file of IDs, and for each file, we use `jq` to parse the json data.
+In this command, we cat the file of IDs, and for each file, we use `jq` to parse the json data.
 We look for any `RUN` and from that pull the `IDENTIFIERS` entry, and then the `PRIMARY_ID` for that run.
-This prints out one `PRIMARY_ID` per line.]
+This prints out one `PRIMARY_ID` per line.
+The `try` in that command is a jq option that is basic error handling.
+We could add both a `try` and a `catch`, and use that to report on any JSON files that do not have a RUN associated with them, however, at the moment we don't care about those ... we just ignore them!

 I don't know how to succinctly parse the XML to get this information (though you could probably do it with `grep`).